Sugar is the ultimate diet killer.

 - Greek yogurt

-Read The Labels
+13. Read The Labels

-During that time, I taught myself how to properly read and interpret ingredient labels and learned what technical jargon just meant sugar.
-That was an eye-opening experience.
+I taught myself how to properly read and interpret ingredient labels, and learned about the technical jargon that just means sugar.

 - Fructose corn syrup